shreyas-makes/codespray/README.md

 1. **Start the Server**
    - Open Command Palette (Ctrl+Shift+P)
-   - Run "Cursor Remote: Start Server"
+   - Run "Codespray: Start Server"
    - The server will start on port 8080 (configurable)

 2. **Connect Your Mobile Device**
-   - Run "Cursor Remote: Show QR Code"
+   - Run "Codespray: Show QR Code"
    - Scan the QR code with your phone's camera
    - Open the link in your mobile browser